pmahnke/mahnke-cocktails/recipe_processed/pisco_sour.md

 stars: 5
 base_spirits: "Pisco "
 youtube: "FdAQ96mYwNQ"
+description: "The national drink of both Peru and Chile, this is an earthy and refreshing classic sour featuring pisco, lime, and a frothy egg white top."
 excerpt: |
   Featuring pisco, lime, egg white and sugar, the Pisco Sour is an earthy and refreshing drink.
 It’s also the national cocktail of Peru and Chile.
 ---